 Von Luger: Cooler!

-My apologies on the small screencaps used.
+My apologies on the low-res screenshots in this post.
 My version of the DVD is the older widescreen release that, even when fully expanded on my computer, doesn’t look too big.
 I would recommend purchasing the newer version (found in the link above).